-The swing of the pendulum, alternately emphasizing individuation and group consciousness, has been in motion since mankind first set foot on planet Earth.
+The swing of the pendulum, alternately emphasizing individual and group consciousness, has been in motion since mankind first set foot on planet Earth.
 During each phase, we move to a higher level of development, leveraging what we have learned from the previous phase.

 Over the past few hundred years, the emphasis has been on the individual.
 We were learning certain lessons related to individual rights—we have the right to be ourselves, to be different, to not conform, and to become more self-responsible.
 As we turned the corner into the current century, this phase approached its end.